 - Help family and friends see your child’s strengths and what your child brings to your life.

 - Give it time.
 Generally, things will get better as people understand more about your situation.

-Grandparents and children with autism spectrum disorder: a special relationship
+Grandparents and autistic children: a special relationship

 How grandparents can help

-- provide care for their grandchild with ASD
+- caring for their grandchild sometimes

-- help financially or with household tasks
+- looking after siblings or household tasks

 - advocating in the community or being a source of information about autistic children.